JoelKessler/PyGEDAI/README.md

 # PyGEDAI Usage Guide

-This library implements the Generalized Eigenvalue Deartifacting Instrument (GEDAI) for EEG cleaning.
+This library implements the Generalized Eigenvalue De-Artifacting Instrument (GEDAI) for EEG cleaning.
 The core API mirrors the original MATLAB tooling while embracing PyTorch tensors for efficient numerical work.
-This document provides a concise reference for integrating `gedai()` and `batch_gedai()` into your projects.
+This document provides a concise reference for integrating `gedai()` and `batch_gedai()` into your projects while staying faithful to the algorithmic description in Ros et al. (2025).

+---

+## Background and References

+- Ros, T., Férat, V., Huang, Y., Colangelo, C., Kia, S. M., Wolfers, T., Vulliemoz, S., & Michela, A. (2025). *Return of the GEDAI: Unsupervised EEG Denoising based on Leadfield Filtering*. bioRxiv. https://doi.org/10.1101/2025.10.04.680449
+- Original MATLAB/EEGLAB plugin: https://github.com/neurotuning/GEDAI-master (this Python port follows the architecture and processing stages documented there).

+---

+## Key Capabilities (per Ros et al., 2025)

+- Leadfield-filtered denoising that rejects activity inconsistent with the forward model without needing clean reference data.
+- Single-pass correction of contaminated epochs and bad channels while retaining neural components via the SENSAI criterion.
+- Competitive performance in synthetic and empirical artifact mixtures spanning EOG, EMG, and broadband noise, with demonstrated gains for ERP decoding and brain fingerprinting tasks.

 ---